lostRating/dolomite-margin/docs/protocol.md

   <img src='https://img.shields.io/badge/GitHub-dolomite--exchange%2Fdolomite--margin-lightgrey' alt='GitHub'/>
 </a>

 The Dolomite Margin protocol (A.K.A.
-"DolomiteMargin") consists of smart contracts that run on the Ethereum blockchain.
+"DolomiteMargin") consists of smart contracts that run on the [Arbitrum](https://arbitrum.io) L2.
 These contracts support margin trading, borrowing, and lending.

 DolomiteMargin is used by [app.dolomite.io](https://app.dolomite.io).

 ## Accounts

 DolomiteMargin is Account based.
-Each Account is referenced by its owner Ethereum address and an account number unique to that owner address.
+Each Account is referenced by its owner wallet address and an account number unique to that owner address.
 Accounts have balances on each asset supported by DolomiteMargin, which can be either positive ( indicating a net supply of the asset) or negative (indicating a net borrow of an asset).
 Accounts must maintain a certain level of collateralization, or they will be liquidated.

 ### Example

-Ethereum Address `0x6b5Bb4E60821eCE7363CaFf836Be1A4f9e3559B3` has the following balances in its account number `123456`:
+Wallet address `0x6b5Bb4E60821eCE7363CaFf836Be1A4f9e3559B3` has the following balances in its account number `123456`:

 - ETH: 1,000
 - DAI: -10,000